seungwoochoe/dictionanki/README.md

 Then assign shortcut to this action.

 When you select a specific word and press shortcut, dictionary.app search result will show up, and the result will be written in new TextEdit file.
+Now you can use this text to import vocabulary flashcard service like *Quizlet*.

 ## Limitations
 - Formatting is not perfect.
 For example, if there are keywords like "noun" in definition of word, formatting might not act as intended.
 Also, places of "[with object]" kind of things might not the same as original dictionary.